Eigenfunctions localised on a defect in high-contrast random media: Main results

 Section~\ref{Asymptotic spectral completeness} contains the proof of Theorem~\ref{theorem one-to-one correspondence}, which follows from the results of Section~\ref{Strong stochastic two-scale convergence}.

 The paper is complemented by two appendices.
-Appendix~\ref{appendix A} contains some basic definitions and background material on differential calculus in probability space, whereas Appendix~\ref{appendix B} provides an alternative self-contained proof of the stability of the essential spectrum of our operators when coefficients are perturbed in a relatively compact region.
+Appendix~\ref{appendix A} contains some background material on (stochastic) two-scale convergence, whereas Appendix~\ref{appendix B} provides an alternative self-contained proof of the stability of the essential spectrum of our operators when coefficients are perturbed in a relatively compact region.